About Nusfjord — Step into a chapter of the Lofoten fairytale

 We offer our guests unforgettable and authentic experiences among the adrenaline-charged adventures and unique cultural life of the valley, co-created with local partners.
 We also aim to extend our community outreach by sourcing exceptional, fresh and natural ingredients for our dining experience, where the focus is especially ‘locavore’, to connect our guests to the exceptional flavours of the Arctic.

 Nusfjord is a proud member of ‘De Historiske’, extending the commitment to making tourism more sustainable.
 As a member hotel, we are represen- tatives of both authentic experiences and genuine Norwegian traditions, and take pride in nurturing nature, culture and the environment of our home town.
 We work continuously to reduce food waste, develop menus in close collaboration with local producers and suppliers, exploit geothermal and seawater heating, and offer our guests eco-friendly adventures.
-Nusfjord has also been certified by Miljøfyrtårn – the Eco-lighthouse foundation – ensuring continuous development in the best interests of the environment.
+Nusfjord is working to become certified by Miljøfyrtårn – the Eco-lighthouse foundation – ensuring continuous development in the best interests of the environment.

 As a member of De Historiske, we also adhere to the guidelines set down in the “Roadmap for Norway’s tourism industry”.
 The industry holds enormous potential for low-emission solutions, is labour intensive, touches on many economic sectors along the value chain, and can nurture Norway’s natural and cultural capital by shifting towards greener, cross-sectoral and experience-based hospitality.